 Chris Bailey is your average Alaskan newshound and reluctant politico.
 He is known for his – read independent – mix of biting wit and insight on local issues.
 As each election season heats up, look for him to join the ranks of eager volunteers occupying phone banks and neighborhood canvassing teams.
 A diehard American, Bailey is so wedded to the democratic process that he contributes to Alaska Commons despite crafting a “progressive”-Republican mind-set.
 “I really want to highlight that I love and respect ALL people.
 This love for humanity leads me to believe more in local governance structures than the national governance model.

 Rebecca Barker is a cultural anthropology student at UAA.
 Her interest in news and politics stem from a long family line of armchair philosophers and engaged citizens.
 Her hopes for herself and for Alaska include anything that encourages self sufficiency, creativity and community.
 Barker was the recipient of the 2014 Alaska Press Club award for best short feature, print-small, third place.

 Warren Jones studied political science at UAA.
-He is a Marine Corps veteran serving with 1st Light Armored Reconnaissance battalion as a scout from 2002 to 2006.
+He is a Marine Corps veteran having served with 1st Light Armored Reconnaissance battalion as a scout from 2002 to 2006.
 Warren was born in Bethel, and spent his childhood years in Nome and Palmer, and currently resides in Anchorage.
 Warren is Gwich’in, Yup’ik, and Inupiaq by proximity.
-Warren is married to his beautiful wife Sacha Jones, and they have two children Cash and Rowan and a chocolate lab named Rudy.
+Warren is married to his beautiful wife Sacha Jones, and they have two children Cash and Rowan.

 Jeremia Schrock is an award-winning writer living in Fairbanks, AK.
 He is currently a contributor to the Alaska Commons and Pixels for Pennies and spends his free time playing video games.
 He also freelances for the Alaska Space Grant Program.
 He studied history and philosophy at the University of Alaska Fairbanks and loves Fanta, jazz, and samurai films.
 Follow Jeremia on Facebook